 Click the Create button, and follow the UI instructions.

-- SSH Username and password.
-These are used to connect direcly to the VM present in the cluster.
+Change SSH Username and password.
+These are used to connect directly to the VM present in the cluster.

 You are now ready to start building your H2O Models.

 Note: To connect to H2O Flow, go to https://<ClusterName>-h2o.apps.azurehdinsight.net:443.

 If the H2O Flow link does not work and only shows the H2O documentation after the H2O cluster creation, clean your browser cache and try again.